Do You Need Laser Treatment To Quit Smoking?

 From a more conventional perspective, let’s take a look at an editorial in the learned journal Tobacco Control by two Australian cancer researchers.
 (Borland R, Garner C. Tob Control 2016;25:245)

-They also say the role of medicinal nicotine ‘is to reduce or eliminate the desire to smoke’ which it’s anticipated will be used only for a short time.
-On the other hand, recreational nicotine like snus or e-cigarettes, is ‘used for the experiences it generates, so persisting use is always a possibility’.
+They also say the role of medicinal nicotine is to ‘reduce or eliminate the desire to smoke’, for which purpose it’s anticipated it will be used only for a short time.
+On the other hand, so-called recreational nicotine like snus or e-cigarettes, is ‘used for the experiences it generates, so persisting use is always a possibility.’

 Then, interestingly if somewhat patronisingly, they say: ‘We may need to move beyond a simple medical model if we are to maximise the speed with which we move existing smokers away from tobacco cigarettes.’

-I cannot resist quoting a couple of sentences from this sententious piece as to how they might try to achieve their worthy aim:
+I cannot resist quoting a couple of sentences from this wordy piece in which they tell us how they might try to achieve their worthy aim: